mrudulamrudu/MyCvApplicationKotlin/README.md

 # MyCvApplicationKotlin

 A Demo application which fetches Json stub from a public gist and renders the JSON into UI which resembles a person's CV.
+The application's source code is written in Kotlin.

 ![image](Media/UI.jpg)